 - You can either add links to videos or post videos directly on LinkedIn.

-- The types of video best suited for LinkedIn include announcements for events and trainings, company culture videos, and product feature videos.
+- The types of video best suited for LinkedIn include announcements for events and training, company culture videos, and product feature videos.

 - LinkedIn is also the perfect place to post recruitment videos.
 With the competition for good talent always on the rise, you need to keep making your recruitment game better.

 - Hashtags are not just for Instagram and Twitter.
 Use hashtags with your posts to make your videos more easily discoverable.

 - LinkedIn is a strictly professional space, so be mindful to keep your content crisp, clean, and informative.